 Looking for something else?

 Visit our Medibank Better Minds homepage to find more tools and services.

 ~ OSHC members should call the Student Health and Support Line on 1800 887 283.

-# Check your cover summary to see if these services are included on your extras cover and if any waiting periods or annual limits apply.
+# Check your cover summary to see if these services are included on your extras cover and if annual limits apply.
 Counsellors must be registered with Australian Counselling Association, Psychotherapy and Counselling Federation of Australia, Australian Traditional Medicine Society.

 While we hope you find this information helpful, please note that it is general in nature.
 It is not health advice, and is not tailored to meet your individual health needs.
 You should always consult a trusted health professional before making decisions about your health care.
 While we have prepared the information carefully, we can’t guarantee that it is accurate, complete or up-to-date.
 And while we may mention goods or services provided by others, we aren’t specifically endorsing them and can’t accept responsibility for them.
 For these reasons we are unable to accept responsibility for any loss that may be sustained from acting on this information (subject to applicable consumer guarantees).

 Our team of experts are ready to help!

 Fill in the form below or get in touch by calling our dedicated line 1300 110

 We are open on Sundays.